-While we are pleased to provide a free referral service, Child Care Aware® of Kansas/Child Care Aware® of Eastern Kansas cannot legally endorse or recommend any one child care program.
+While we are pleased to provide a free referral service, Child Care Aware® of Kansas/Child Care Aware® of Eastern Kansas cannot legally endorse or recommend anyone's child care program.
 The list of facilities you receive are referrals, not recommendations.

 Every effort is made to supply you with up-to-date information.
-Your referral list will contain a list of licensed child care programs and the follow for each program:
+Your referral list will contain a list of licensed child care programs and the following for each program: